robertruse/calculator/README.md

 # Calculator

-In this project I built a minimal calculator using oject-oriented programming concepts.
+In this project I built a minimal calculator utilizing object-oriented programming concepts.
 I used HTML5, CSS3 and modern JavaScript syntax.

 ## Technologies